New Client Meetings

 Step 2.
 FILLING OUT THE CLIENT INFO

-Clients sometimes fill out their own info in our PetSitConnect software.
+Clients often fill out their own info in our PetSitConnect software.
 Those are our ideal customers.
 You’ll pull up their file, go thru their info, and ask questions.

 Sometimes clients don’t fill them out.
-You’ll need then to open your New Client Queue, find their name, and click on Meeting Complete.
+You’ll need then to click New Clients, find their name, and click on Edit.
 That button will take you to the client’s profile screen.
 There you can just add information to their veterinarian, emergency contacts, alarm, etc. Just fill in the blanks.
 You can take their credit card info right there, or you can just give them an option to wait and have the office email them the link to input that info.
-For more detailed info on how to use PetSitConnect, go to How to view NEW CLIENTS and submit their info.

 Ask them “What about your plants?
 Will they be ok?
 I’ll be happy to water them for you.”